Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 The Role of Internal Trainers

 Having internal digital inclusivity trainers, professionals embedded within the organisation, has been instrumental in successful accessibility adoption.
-Internal trainers:
+Our Leadership Development programme equips internal champions not only to deliver accessibility coaching but also to:

 • Provide ongoing support and reinforcement in digital projects.